Achuthappa Nayak

-Achuthappa Nayak was the Thanjavur Nayak king who ruled from 1560 to 1614.
-From 1560 to 1580, he was co-monarch along with his father and from 1580 to 1614, he ruled on his own.
-His reign is generally regarded as one of peace and stability.
+Achuthappa Nayak was the Nayaka of Thanjavur under the Vijayanagara Empire from 1560 to 1614.
+From 1560 to 1580, he was co-Nayaka along with his father and from 1580 to 1614, he ruled on his own.
+His reign was eventful and its later years were marked by conflict.

 Personal life

-Achuthappa Nayak was the eldest son of Sevappa Nayak, the Vijayanagar feudatory of Arcot who founded the Thanjavur Nayak dynasty.
+Achyutappa Nayaka was the eldest son of Sevappa Nayak, the Vijayanagar feudatory of Arcot who was appointed the first Nayaka of Tanjore.
 His principal queen was Murtimamba.

 Names

-Achuthappa Nayak was named by Sevappa Nayak after the Vijayanagar Emperor Achyuta Deva Raya.
-During his lifetime, Achuthappa Nayak was also known as Chinna Seva Achyutha and Sevappa Achyutha.
+Achyutappa Nayak was named by Sevappa Nayak in the honour of Vijayanagara Emperor Achyuta Deva Raya.
+During his lifetime, Achyutappa Nayaka was also known as Chinna Seva Achyutha and Sevappa Achyutha.

 Reign

-Achuthappa ruled for a total of 54 years during which Thanjavur experienced architectural and cultural development.
-While the earlier part of his reign was peaceful, there was warfare with Muslim and Portuguese invaders towards the end.
-He maintained peaceful relations with the Vijayanagar kings and assisted them in their campaigns.
-Achuthappa was assisted by his minister, the legendary Govinda Dikshitar.
+Achyutappa ruled for a total of 54 years during which Thanjavur experienced architectural and cultural development.
+While the earlier part of his reign was peaceful, there was warfare with Turko-Persian Muslim and Portuguese-Christian invaders towards the end.
+He maintained peaceful relations with the Vijayanagara Emperors and assisted them in their campaigns.
+Achyutappa was assisted by his minister, the legendary Govinda Dikshitar.

 Battle of Vallamprakara

-In 1579, the Madurai Nayak king Virappa Nayak declared his independence from Vijayanagar.
-Achuthappa fought Virappa along with the Vijayanagar Emperor Venkata II at Vallamprakara (the present-day Vallam near Thanjavur) and defeated him.
-This battle is not mentioned in any of Achuthappa's own inscriptions and the only references to this war are found in the Pudukkottai plates of Adivirarama Srivallabha and Varathungarama, both dated 1583.
-The validity of these plates have since been questioned as Venkatapathi did not ascend the throne till 1586.
+In 1579, the Madurai Nayak Virappa Nayak rebelled against the Vijayanagara Emperor.
+Achyutappa fought Virappa along with Venkata II at Vallamprakara (the present-day Vallam near Thanjavur) and defeated him.
+This battle is not mentioned in any of Achyutappa's own inscriptions and the only references to this war are found in the Pudukkottai plates of Adivirarama Srivallabha and Varathungarama, both dated 1583.
+The validity of these plates have since been questioned by some as Venkatapati did not ascend the imperial throne until 1586.
+However, Venkatapati was already the Viceroy of the South, governing from Chandragiri and the Pudukkottai plates themselves reference this fact when they refer to the great Rama Raya of Talikota fame as "Emperor" and give no royal title to Venkatapati, only using his simple name.
+This ordinary reference to Venkatapati shows that at the time of Vallam battle he was not the emperor but only a viceroy.

 Campaign against the Portuguese

-The Sahityaratnakara describe Achuthappa's victory over Parasikas at Nagapattinam.
-Ramabadramba too refers to the campaign but names Achuthappa's enemies as "Parangi", the Tamil word used for colonial Europeans.
-During the early 17th century, the Portuguese were waging a concentrated campaign to conquer Jaffna and Achuthappa's attack on Nagapattinam might have been launched to assist the king of Jaffna.
-To supplant the Portuguese, Achuthappa also maintained friendly relations with the Dutch towards the end of his reign.
+The Sahityaratnakara describe Achyutappa's victory over Parasikas at Nagapattinam.
+Ramabadramba too refers to the campaign but names Achyutappa's enemies as "Parangi", the Tamil word used for colonial Eurochristians.
+During the early 17th century, the Portuguese were waging a concentrated campaign to conquer Jaffna and Achyutappa's attack on Nagapattinam might have been launched to assist the king of Jaffna.
+To supplant the Portuguese, Achyutappa also maintained friendly relations with the Dutch towards the end of his reign.